visaub/Forum-Registrer/README.md

 # Forum Registrer

 App that can be used to manage the check-in process of participants on fairs with many activities.

-Initially developed and used by **Forum ETSEIB**, https://forumetseib.upc.edu, a job fair for industrial engineering students at UPC, Barcelona.
+Initially developed by **Forum ETSEIB** and used since 2018, https://forumetseib.upc.edu, the job fair for industrial engineering students at UPC, Barcelona.

 ### Fetures:
 - Import data from .csv files